-Definition: Consent must be a freely given, specified, informed and unambiguous indication of an individual's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her e.g. access to free wifi only if the user consents to receiving marketing materials would be unacceptable as the two things are unrelated.
+Definition: Consent must be a freely given, specified, informed and unambiguous indication of an individual's wishes e.g. access to free wifi only if the user consents to receiving marketing materials would be unacceptable as the two things are unrelated.